 Strong community involvement is the foundation of CISP.
-Juveniles in each of the four centers routinely perform community service projects, such as removing snow and cutting grass for elderly residents and cleaning neighborhood lots and streets.
-CISP youth completed a total of 1,861 hours of community service this past year.
+Juveniles in each of the centers routinely perform community service projects, such as wrapping Christmas gifts for less fortunate families, removing snow and cutting grass for elderly residents, and cleaning neighborhood lots and streets.
+CISP youth completed a total of 608 hours of community service this past year.

-For the past two years CISP has utilized its Penn Hills site for Training Education and Career Development (TECD) services.
+For the past three years CISP has utilized its Penn Hills site for Training Education and Career Development (TECD) services.
 TECD is a centralized location for youth from all CISP centers to attend and receive ART[®], evidence-based group, family, and individual counseling, and drug and alcohol interventions.
 In addition, trainings and staff development opportunities for staff occur at TECD.